561-475-1831

 Contact An Experienced West Palm Beach Injury Attorney Today

-Suppose you have a personal injury case and believe mediation is a good option for you or have participated in an unsuccessful mediation.
+If you have a personal injury case and consider mediation or experienced an unsuccessful one.
 In that case, you’ll want an experienced West Palm Beach personal injury attorney of Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. on your side.
-Our attorneys are skilled and knowledgeable in personal injury law and mediation procedures.
+Our attorneys possess expertise in personal injury law and mediation processes.
 Contact us to learn more about your legal options.

 SERVING THE ENTIRE STATE OF FLORIDA